Characters of the Yakuza series: Yayoi Dojima

-Yayoi Dojima (堂島 弥生, Dōjima Yayoi) is the wife of Sohei Dojima and the mother of Daigo Dojima.
+Yayoi Dojima (堂島 弥生, Dōjima Yayoi) is married to Sohei Dojima and the mother of Daigo Dojima.
 In the events of Yakuza 2, she becomes the acting Chairwoman of the Tojo Clan because of the murder of fifth chairman Yukio Terada, and she asks Kiryu to negotiate with the Chairman of the Omi Alliance, Jin Goda, for a truce.
 Later, she is taken prisoner by Koji Shindo, the second chairman of the Nishikiyama Family, who plans to sell out the Tojo Clan to the Omi and take Yayoi as his lover.
 However, she defies him and is saved by Kiryu and her son Daigo, the latter of whom kills Shindo.